MicrosoftDocs/powerapps-docs/powerapps-docs/teams/profile-plus-architecture.md

 6. Selecting the edit icon will show the editmyprofile screen where the user can update their goals, interests and about the employees this functionality will work only for the current user profile not for other selected profiles

-7. The profile screen will show the direct reports of the user and the employee reports too which is shown in **galDirectReports**.
+7. The profile screen will show the direct reports of the user and the employee reports which are shown in **galDirectReports**.

 #### View Profile